kryadov/art-morph/README.md

 ## Project layout

 - `index.html` — page template (keeps script and asset links relative for Pages)
-- `js/app.js` — main WebGL application
+- `js/app.js` — main WebGL application and overlay 2D renderer for line/tree fractals
 - `css/style.css` — styles
 - `img/`, `icon.svg`, `icon.png`, `favicon.ico`, `site.webmanifest`, `404.html`, `robots.txt` — static assets; copied to `dist/` during build
 - `webpack.*.js` — build configuration

 ## Controls (in the UI)

+- Fractal: choose fractal type
+  - Linear: Koch curve, Peano (3×3)
+  - Planar (shader): Sierpinski triangle, Sierpinski carpet
+  - Volumetric (sliced in 2D): Menger sponge, Sierpinski pyramid
+  - Tree‑like: Pythagoras tree, generic L‑system plant
 - Palette: switch color schemes
-- Iterations: fractal iteration count
+- Iterations: fractal depth/iteration count (meaning depends on type)
 - Zoom: scale in/out
-- Rotation: rotate the complex plane
+- Rotation: rotate the view/plane
-- Speed: animation speed; Pause/Reset buttons
+- Speed: animation speed (affects Julia morphing and 3D slice animation); Pause/Reset buttons
+- Recenter: button to reset the view center to the default for the current fractal
-- Interactions: drag to pan, scroll to zoom, double‑click to recenter; on touch, pinch to zoom
+- Interactions: drag to pan, scroll to zoom; double‑click the canvas to toggle the Settings panel; on touch, pinch to zoom

 ## Troubleshooting

 - Blank screen or error about WebGL: your browser/device may not support WebGL 1.
 Try a different browser or update your drivers.
 - On GitHub Pages under a subpath, assets 404: make sure you’re visiting the full project URL (`https://<user>.github.io/<repo>/`), not just `https://<user>.github.io/`.
 All links are relative, so they should work as long as the base URL includes the repo path.
 - Double script inclusion (advanced): If you add additional HtmlWebpackPlugin instances or change template settings, ensure the bundle isn’t injected twice.
 In this repo, the production build uses your `index.html` template and references `js/app.js` directly.
+- Overlay not visible for line/tree fractals: ensure the `#overlay2d` canvas is present in `index.html` and not hidden by CSS; it’s drawn above the WebGL canvas and has `pointer-events: none`.

 ## License